PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/documentation.md

 !!! tip ""
     Hey :wave:, first time here?
 You can find the installation guide and first run in the [getting started](/psa/getting-started/) section.

-!!! warning ""
-    Noticed some of the stars and cloud parameter descriptions are empty?
-We are working on it :mechanic: .

 Take a deep breath and have a look at the user interface.
 At a glance, it may look a bit complex.
 It is due to many tweakable parameters and fancy names like *Kelvins*, *radiance*, and *absorption* that we use to standardize variable names.